henry9836/Hill-climb-and-Annealing-Algorithms/README.md

 # Hill-climb-and-Annealing-Algorithms
-Hill climb and annealing algorithms for the n-queens problem
+Hill climb and simulated annealing algorithms for the n-queens problem

+Simulated Annealing is WIP